 1. A department, an agency or a political subdivision of this state.

-3. An Arizona law enforcement agency or department.
+3. A law enforcement agency or department of this state.

-4. A financial institution or enterprise under the jurisdiction of the department of financial institutions or a federal monetary authority.
+4. A financial institution or enterprise under the jurisdiction of the department of insurance and financial institutions or a federal monetary authority.

 5. The federal government or any of its agencies.

 6. A motor vehicle dealer that is licensed and bonded by the department of transportation or a state organization of licensed and bonded motor vehicle dealers.